Resources for Before, During and After the Fair

 - Write down how you match those qualifications.

 - Brainstorm how you will tailor your introduction and which skills or experiences you will choose to discuss with each employer.
-More to come on this in the Introduction and Questions section.
+More on this in the Create an Introduction and Questions section (4) below.

 - Consider whether or not your skills align with the employer’s needs.